PathmindAI/nativerl/nativerl/python/README.md

 This latter way is likely better long-term, at least for experimentation purposes, as it frees you from setting environment variables like a pedestrian.

+If you want to register custom callbacks for more advanced modifications, e.g., elaborate curriculum learning

 ## Help